-- quality] and [43: Video system]. - Cannot be set when movie digital zoom is set. - If the camera is connected to a computer with the interface cable, or if an HDMI cable is connected to the camera, you cannot select [Enable]. - The maximum ISO speed will be ISO 6400 in the , <Tv>, <Av>, and modes, and in the <M> mode with ISO Auto set. - If the shooting mode is $\langle Av \rangle$, $\langle Tv \rangle$ or $\langle B \rangle$, the operation will be the same as the <P> mode - Movie Servo AF will not function. - The shutter speed will be in the range from 1/4000 to 30 sec. - If the shutter speed is 1/30 sec, or slower, the exposure of the movie may not be displayed properly (may differ from that of the resulting movie). - Do not zoom the lens during time-lapse movie shooting.
-Zooming the lens may cause the image to be out of focus, the exposure to change, or the lens aberration correction not to function properly. - When shooting a time-lapse movie under a flickering light, noticeable image flickering, horizontal stripes (noise), or irregular exposures may be recorded - The image displayed during time-lapse movie shooting and the resulting movie may look different (in terms of flicker, depth of field, etc.). - If you move the camera from left to right (panning) or shoot a moving subject while shooting a time-lapse movie, the image may look extremely distorted - During time-lapse movie shooting, auto power off will not take effect.
+- With time-lapse movie set to [Enable], you cannot set [4: Movie rec quality] and [3: Video system]. - Cannot be set when movie digital zoom is set. - If the camera is connected to a computer with the interface cable, or if an HDMI cable is connected to the camera, you cannot select [Enable]. - The maximum ISO speed will be ISO 6400 in the , <Tv>, <Av>, and modes, and in the <M> mode with ISO Auto set. - If the shooting mode is <Av>, <Tv> or <B>, the operation will be the same as the <P> mode. - Movie Servo AF will not function. - The shutter speed will be in the range from 1/4000 to 30 sec. - If the shutter speed is 1/30 sec. or slower, the exposure of the movie may not be displayed properly (may differ from that of the resulting movie). - Do not zoom the lens during time-lapse movie shooting.
+Zooming the lens may cause the image to be out of focus, the exposure to change, or the lens aberration correction not to function properly. - When shooting a time-lapse movie under a flickering light, noticeable image flickering, horizontal stripes (noise), or irregular exposures may be recorded. - The image displayed during time-lapse movie shooting and the resulting movie may look different (in terms of flicker, depth of field, etc.). - If you move the camera from left to right (panning) or shoot a moving subject while shooting a time-lapse movie, the image may look extremely distorted. - During time-lapse movie shooting, auto power off will not take effect.
 Also, you cannot adjust the shooting function and menu function settings, or play back images. - Sound is not recorded for time-lapse movies. - The shooting function settings for the first shot will be applied to subsequent shots. - If a long exposure or shutter speed longer than the shooting interval is set, the camera cannot shoot with the set interval.
 Also, shooting may not be performed when the shutter speed and the shooting interval are nearly the same. - If the next scheduled shot is not possible, it will be skipped.
 This may make the time-lapse movie's recording time shorter.